 - More than 77% of people working remote report greater productivity and 52% are less likely to take time off

-Since you save a lot of time which would otherwise be spent on traveling or office chit chat, businesses are increasingly improving their remote work policies.
+Since you save a lot of time that would otherwise be spent on traveling or office chit-chat, businesses are increasingly improving their remote work policies.

 Read more: 9 Must-Have Saas Tools For Remote Teams